sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 I> We talk about naming in the [Naming is hard](#naming) chapter.

-The next step would be out of the scope of this chapter: the code inside the `// 70 lines of code` mutates the `fullRecords`.
+The next step would be out of the scope of this chapter: the code inside the `// Skipped 70 lines of code building the array…` mutates the `fullRecords`.
 I usually try to avoid mutation, especially for variables with such a long lifespan.

 I> We talk about mutation in the [Avoid mutation](#no-mutation) chapter.